The Complete Guide to Compulsive Skin Picking Disorders

 I paid for the ebook, but I didn't get it.
 How do I get it?

 You were supposed to get redirected to the download page by paypal.
 However, if you missed that step, just contact me, and I'll immediately send you the download link.

 Can I get this book in a physical form, and not as an e-book?

 Yes.
 This book is available in paperback.
-You can get it here, and it will be shipped to you.
+You can buy it on Amazon

 Can you guarantee I will stop picking if I read this book?